checkpoint-restore/checkpoint-restore-operator/docs/retention_policy.md

 ### Policy Application

 -   **Global Policy:** If no other policies are defined, the global policy will be applied.
-In the example above, the global policy limits checkpoints to 50 per namespace, 30 per pod, and 10 per container.
+In the example above, the global policy limits checkpoints to 50 per namespace, 30 per pod, 10 per container, with additional constraints on checkpoint size and total size.
 -   **Namespace Policy:** If a namespace policy is defined, it overrides the global policy for that specific namespace.
 -   **Pod Policy:** If a pod policy is defined, it overrides both the namespace and global policies for that specific pod.
 -   **Container Policy:** If a container policy is defined, it is the most specific and overrides pod, namespace, and global policies for that specific container.